matteocorti/check_ssl_cert/README.md

 ## Expect & timeout

 check_ssl_cert requires 'expect' or 'timeout' to enable timeouts.
-If expect or timeout is not present on your system timeouts will be disabled.
+If 'expect' or 'timeout' is not present on your system timeouts will be disabled.

 See: http://en.wikipedia.org/wiki/Expect and https://man7.org/linux/man-pages/man1/timeout.1.html